Dev-Saad-Islam/Time-Series-Data-Analysis-and-Forecasting/README.md

 # Time-Series-Data-Analysis-and-Forecasting:

-● Conducted exploratory data analysis (EDA) on time series data to identify underlying patterns.
+This study delves into the comparison of various forecasting models using a specific time series dataset.
+To determine the most accurate model, it evaluated RMSE, MAE, sMape, and AIC scores alongside naive and seasonal naive models as benchmarks.

-● Developed multiple candidate models, including ARIMA, Linear Regression, Exponential Smoothing, and Neural Networks, both manually and automatically, which were evaluated and compared against benchmark models (naive and seasonal naive) using error metrics such as RMSE, MAE, and SMAPE.
+The comparison involved neural network and ARIMA models for predicting 14 future values.
+The best-performing models were ARIMA(2,0,1)(0,1,1)[7] and NNAR(10,15) with specific configurations.
+Plots were utilized to illustrate the expected values.

-● Utilized the best-performing models to accurately predict two weeks of future data.
+The report highlights that the accuracy of these projections may vary based on future pattern modifications or adjustments.